Entretien des hoyas

 Variegated leaves:

-Generally speaking, hoyas with variegated leaves need more light because of the discolored parts which do not produce chlorophyll.
-Since chlorophyll is essential for photosynthesis, this means that the green parts of the leaves have to work harder to compensate for the lack caused by the white parts.
-These hoyas will also be more sensitive to excess water, like other variegated plants.
+Generally speaking, variegated hoyas need more light because the discolored parts don't produce chlorophyll.
+Since chlorophyll is essential for photosynthesis, this means the green parts of the leaves have to work harder to compensate for the lack caused by the white parts.
+These hoyas will also be more sensitive to overwatering, like other variegated plants.

 Example: Hoya wayetii variegata

-Like many other types of plants, thin-leaved hoyas generally need to be watered more often and require significantly more ambient humidity.
-They often come from places in the world, like rainforests, where they never needed to evolve to store water.
+Like many other types of plants, thin-leaf hoyas generally need to be watered more frequently and require much higher humidity levels.
+They often come from places in the world, such as rainforests, where they never evolved to store water.

 Example: Hoya cembra

 Hoyas with succulent or fleshy leaves have adapted to store more water in their leaves.
-They usually come from a drier environment and therefore require more spaced watering.
+They usually come from a drier environment and therefore require more infrequent watering.

 Example: Hoya kerrii splash

-When watering, you must wait until the top of the soil is dry before completely watering the entire soil.
-It is normal for your plants to require a little more water during flowering and the active growing period.
+When watering, wait until the top of the soil is dry before watering the entire soil completely.
+It is normal for your plants to require a little more water during flowering and active growth.

-As explained above, it is important to keep in mind that the thinner the leaves, the closer together the watering will be.
-We advise you to water downy hoyas to avoid keeping too much moisture in the leaves and risking them rotting.
+As explained above, it is important to keep in mind that the thinner the leaves, the more frequently you will need to water them.
+We recommend watering pubescent hoyas to avoid retaining too much moisture in the leaves and risking them rotting.

 Is it necessary to prune my hoya?

-It is preferable not to prune hoyas radically following flowering to avoid cutting peduncles which could re-flower several times in the same place.
+It is best not to prune hoyas drastically after flowering to avoid cutting off flower stalks that could rebloom multiple times in the same spot.
 As mentioned above, hoyas tend to grow long stems before the leaves appear.
-It is therefore extremely important not to cut them too early as this could affect the growth of your plant.
-If these stems are constantly growing and not producing leaves, you can pinch off the ends so they will start producing them more quickly.
-If after some time you notice that the stems continue to grow without making leaves, it is possible to cut them in order to obtain a more compact plant.
-The stems of hoyas usually try to cling, so until they find somewhere to wrap around, they may continue to grow without producing leaves.
+Therefore, it is extremely important not to cut them too early as this can affect the growth of your plant.
+If these stems are constantly growing and not producing leaves, you can pinch the tips to start producing them more quickly.
+If after a while you notice that the stems continue to grow without producing leaves, it is possible to cut them back to create a more compact plant.
+Hoya stems usually seek to cling, so until they find a place to curl, they may continue to grow without producing leaves.

-If you were to visit a tropical rainforest, you would find that the soil there is mostly composed of leaves fallen from trees, rotting wood and compost, as well as charcoal left behind from forest fires in the over time.
-By taking the time to provide soil adapted to the specific needs of your hoyas, you will benefit from exceptional growth by providing them with an environment close to their natural habitat.
+If you were to visit a tropical rainforest, you would discover that the soil there is primarily composed of fallen leaves, rotting wood and compost, as well as charcoal left behind by forest fires over time.
+By taking the time to provide a potting mix tailored to the specific needs of your hoyas, you will benefit from exceptional growth by providing them with an environment close to their natural habitat.

-If you want to keep it simple, we recommend using our homemade hoya potting soil which has been formulated by our specialists to meet the specific needs of this type of plant.
-Otherwise, it is also possible to create your own mixture by combining a variety of substrates and thus creating a potting soil that offers everything the plant needs while remaining light, airy and offering excellent drainage.
+If you want to keep it simple, we recommend using our homemade hoya potting mix , which has been formulated by our specialists to meet the specific needs of this type of plant.
+Alternatively, you can create your own mix by combining a variety of substrates to create a potting mix that provides everything the plant needs while remaining light, airy, and offering excellent drainage.

-To start, we advise you to use a mixture of around 20% high porosity potting soil to which you will add 20% coconut fiber and 20%black pine bark .
-Then you can add about 10% New Zealand sphagnum moss , 10% perlite , and 10% pumice .
-Optionally, it is possible to add 10% activated carbon to help control humidity and temperature variations and to avoid the risk of fungal diseases.
+To start, we recommend using a mix of about 20% high porosity potting soil to which you add 20% coconut fiber and 20% black pine bark .
+Then, you can add about 10% New Zealand sphagnum moss , 10% perlite , and 10% pumice .
+Optionally, it is possible to add 10% activated carbon to help control humidity and temperature variations and avoid the risk of fungal diseases.

-Substrates such as coconut fiber and black pine bark help retain moisture by releasing it slowly, without soaking the potting soil.
+Substrates such as coco fiber and black pine bark help retain moisture by releasing it slowly, without soaking the soil.
 Pine bark eventually decomposes, creating organic matter that will help enrich the soil.
-Other elements such as perlite, pumice and charcoal will add aeration to the mixture and help the roots grow healthily without the risk of mold.
-Sphagnum moss will help rehydrate the soil more easily.
+Other elements such as perlite, pumice, and charcoal will add aeration to the mix and help roots grow healthily without the risk of mold.
+Sphagnum moss, on the other hand, will help rehydrate the soil more easily.

-The best time to repot your hoya is in early spring when the plant is preparing to enter a period of active growth (usually spring to mid-summer).
-If you need to repot at another time in the year, don't worry.
-Normally this will not cause a problem and it is just possible that your hoyas will recover a little more slowly.
-When repotting your hoya, be sure not to increase the size of the pot more than 1 to 2 inches in diameter and always choose a pot with a drainage hole.
+The best time to repot your hoya is in early spring when the plant is preparing to enter a period of active growth (usually from spring to mid-summer).
+If you need to repot at another time of year, don't worry.
+This normally won't cause a problem, and it's just possible that your hoyas will recover a little more slowly.
+When repotting your hoya, make sure you don't increase the pot size by more than 1 to 2 inches in diameter and always choose a pot with a drainage hole.

 Flowering and pollination of hoyas

-Not only are there a variety of hoya species offering diverse foliage, but the beauty of these plants does not stop there.
-Hoyas are also known for their unique flowers which are nicknamed “porcelain flowers” or “wax flowers”.
+Not only do hoyas come in a variety of species with diverse foliage, but the beauty of these plants doesn't stop there.
+Hoyas are also known for their unique flowers, which are nicknamed "porcelain flowers" or "wax flowers."
 Many hoyas produce highly aromatic flowers that are used in the fragrance market, such as perfumes and lotions.
-There is a wide variety of flavors such as cinnamon, vanilla, chocolate, citrus, popcorn and much more.
+There are a wide variety of scents, such as cinnamon, vanilla, chocolate, citrus, popcorn, and many more.

-The flowers, as well as the leaves and stems of certain species, are covered with very small hairs or scales called trichomes.
+The flowers, as well as the leaves and stems of some species, are covered with tiny hairs or scales called trichomes.
 These are modified epidermal cells that allow the plant to dry more quickly to resist rot and fungal diseases.
 These trichomes also help protect the plant from certain insects.

-The flowers are bisexual and have male as well as female parts.
+Flowers are bisexual and have both male and female parts.
 They are also actinomorphic, meaning that the parts of a flower are arranged symmetrically about its center.
-The petals are welded to form a corolla to which the corona, made up of the pistil, is welded, thus forming a sort of crown.
+The petals are fused to form a corolla, to which the corona, made up of the pistil, is fused, thus forming a sort of crown.

-The pollen is grouped together in the form of small balls called pollinia.
-It is quite complicated to pollinate flowers since each species has evolved its inflorescence to correspond to a certain type of insect.
-Thus, hoyas maximize their chances of pollination and survival, since there is no risk of contamination with pollen from other plants.
+Pollen is collected in the form of small balls called pollinia.
+Pollinating flowers is quite complicated because each species has evolved its inflorescence to correspond to a certain type of insect.
+Thus, hoyas maximize their chances of pollination, and survival, since there is no risk of contamination with pollen from other plants.

-Hoyas are mainly pollinated by nocturnal insects.
+Hoyas are pollinated primarily by nocturnal insects.
 This is why their scent is generally stronger in the evening.
-The heat of their environment is also a factor that influences the intensity of the odor.
-Sometimes hoya flowers secrete a sweet nectar that drips over the flower to attract pollinators.
-The quantity of nectar is never the same, and it sometimes happens that some hoyas produce such a quantity that the owner of the plant must protect the flowers, to prevent the nectar from spreading everywhere, and attracting harmful insects .
+The warmth of their environment is also a factor that influences the intensity of the scent.
+Sometimes, hoya flowers secrete a sweet nectar that drips onto the flower to attract pollinators.
+The amount of nectar is never the same, and sometimes some hoyas produce so much that the plant owner must protect the flowers to prevent the nectar from spreading everywhere and attracting harmful insects.

-Maintain a temperature and humidity that favors the growth of hoyas
+Maintain a temperature and humidity that promotes hoya growth

-Since there are several species of hoyas from a multitude of varied environments around the world, it is important to know the species of hoyas in your collection and thus be able to offer them an environment adapted to their specific needs.
+Since there are several species of hoyas from a multitude of varied environments around the world, it is important to be familiar with the hoya species in your collection and thus be able to provide them with an environment suited to their specific needs.

-The ideal humidity for the majority of hoyas should be kept above 40%, preferably in the region of 60% and above.
-If the humidity in your home is too low, you can install small humidifiers or plates with clay balls covered in water to help maintain adequate ambient humidity.
+The ideal humidity for most hoyas should be kept above 40%, preferably around 60% or higher.
+If the humidity in your home is too low, you can install small humidifiers or plates with clay pebbles covered in water to help maintain proper humidity.

-Different species of hoyas also have different temperature needs.
-For hoyas that come from more mountainous environments, and therefore prefer cooler temperatures, they will need to be acclimatized to an environment ranging from 10 to 25 °C .
+Different hoya species also have different temperature requirements.
+For hoyas that come from more mountainous environments, and therefore prefer cooler temperatures, they will need to be acclimated to an environment ranging from 10 to 25 °C .
 For hoya varieties from warmer climates, it will be important to place them in a location that reaches at least 21 °C .

-Generally speaking, most hoya species live well in temperatures that do not fall below 15 °C and do not exceed 35 °C .
+Generally speaking, most hoya species thrive in temperatures that do not fall below 15 °C and do not exceed 35 °C .

-During their growth period, you will need to give your hoya liquid fertilizer (frequency: every other watering).
+During their growing period, you will need to give your hoya liquid fertilizer (frequency: every other watering).
 Preferably choose a fertilizer rich in potassium (such as seaweed or stimyla ).
 In spring, you can occasionally add a fertilizer richer in phosphorus to encourage the appearance of flowers.
 Hoyas also appreciate foliar fertilization, but it is absolutely necessary to have good ventilation to avoid fungal problems.
-The ideal is to spray the underside of the leaves with a small drop spray like a mister.
+Ideally, spray the underside of the leaves with a small droplet sprayer such as a mist sprayer.

-The lighting necessary for the development of hoyas
+The lighting needed for the development of hoyas

-As with most tropical plants, hoyas do not go through true dormancy.
+Like most tropical plants, hoyas do not go into true dormancy.
 However, when temperatures drop and are accompanied by dark days with very little light, hoyas slow their growth drastically and show no apparent activity until conditions improve.
-Plants grown under artificial lights and uniform temperatures will continue to grow and even flower in all seasons.
+Plants grown under artificial lights and with uniform temperatures will continue to grow and even flower throughout all seasons.

-Generally speaking, the absolute minimum for hoya growth is twelve to fourteen hours of light per day.
-If you want to make your hoyas flower, they will need about sixteen hours of light.
-Remember that all plants need a period of darkness (at night) such as that provided in their natural habitat.
-Darkness allows the plant to stop photosynthesis and use the energy produced during the day.
+Generally speaking, the absolute minimum for growing hoyas is twelve to fourteen hours of light per day.
+If you want your hoyas to flower, they will need approximately sixteen hours of light.
+Remember that all plants require a period of darkness (nighttime) similar to that provided in their natural habitat.
+Darkness allows the plant to stop photosynthesizing and use the energy produced during the day.

-Some hoyas can tolerate excess bright light.
-This intense light will cause them a certain stress and they will develop interesting colors, to the delight of lovers of these plants (for example: Hoya sunrise , Hoya sp.gunung gading , Hoya pachyclada new moon ).
-The so-called “splash” characters can also develop further with excess light.
-Hoya variegata will tend to prefer a brighter exposure since they produce less chlorophyll for their photosynthesis.
+Some hoyas can tolerate too much bright light.
+This intense brightness will cause some stress in them and they will develop interesting colors, to the delight of lovers of these plants (for example: Hoya sunrise , Hoya sp.gunung gading , Hoya pachyclada new moon ).
+So-called "splash" characteristics will also be able to develop more with too much light.
+Variegata hoyas will tend to prefer a brighter exposure since they produce less chlorophyll for their photosynthesis.
 This will allow them to develop more vibrant colors.
-On the other hand, be careful of sunburn.
-It is always important to properly acclimatize your plants to the new lighting, which should be offered gradually.
+However, be careful of sunburn.
+It is always important to acclimate your plants to the new light, which must be offered gradually.

 Are hoyas poisonous?